 Effective and Aggressive Marketing:

-Financiers lack control in regards to management of operations.
+Investors do not have control in regards to management of operations.

 • The services variation was restricted to the main United States grocery store.

-• Cutting down of additional cost of advertisement.
+• Lowering of extra expense of advertisement.

 • Present operations with quick services in order to cater the department of young people.